Holly: A dog with a heart so big she needed a pacemaker

 Holly outside on her table after her second operation to replace her pacemaker after the first one’s battery began to run out..

-And I never pass up the opportunity to fill people in about our little bionic puppy named Holly.
+And I never passed up the opportunity to fill people in about our little bionic puppy named Holly.
 Afterall, we both travelled a similar path – me a double by-pass survivor and her with her pacemaker.

 Me with my coffee, and her, ever vigilant, eagerly waiting to awaken that inner puppy with a warning bark or two before nap time.